eladjak/Haderech-Next/docs/deployment/DEPLOYMENT.md

 - [ ] Basic load testing (if relevant)
 - [ ] Cross-browser compatibility testing
 - [ ] Performance testing (load speed, Lighthouse score)
+- [ ] Check that all APIs are working properly
+- [ ] Check that there are no hydration errors or warnings in the console
+- [ ] Verify that security headers are properly set

 </div>